Portuguese Society of Forest Sciences

 I feel grateful each time I see a seedling shoot and gradually grow up to eventually become a large tree that will house at least a couple of birds.
 I also trim and cut back shrubs and other ground cover to promote the healthy growth of the trees and thin out densely wooded areas, this often involves specialist tools to help me accomplish this.

 Being an individual who loves the outdoors, I find the forest an extremely interesting place to be.
 Spending the best part of the day in the woods gives me immense satisfaction and each evening I stroll or ride back home, despite being exhausted, I feel exultant inside.

 My days are spent walking through the forest from one end to the other and sometimes I have amazing encounters which are either thrilling, like seeing rare and beautiful birds, and sometimes rather scary like seeing a dangerous insect, such as a scorpion.

 Personal health and fitness is an important aspect of my work and experience in forest work.
 To begin with, I need to stay fit and healthy to perform various and necessary jobs.
 Walking through forests, planting trees, trimming wooded shrubs are just a few of the tasks.
 These jobs can be physically demanding and not possible for individuals with poor health.
-I always ensure that I eat a balanced diet and attend constant check-ups to ensure that I am healthy.
+I always ensure that I eat a balanced diet, use this special calculator for knowing my weight and how much to lose, as well as attend constant check-ups to ensure that I am healthy.